57611 Eshom Valley Dr.

 Much beauty is added to the camp by the stream, known as Eshom Creek, which runs the entire length of the property and directly through the campground area.
 A concrete dam was built to replace the former wooden structure, creating a lake of sufficient size to permit boating and fishing.
 It is an area that by its own environmental features has always promoted good timber growth.
 Some very large cedar stumps still remain from the turn of the century logging operations.

-Hartland is committed to boldly proclaiming the Living Word of God, the Gospel of Jesus Christ.
+Hartland is committed to boldly proclaiming the Living Word.
 The goal being to produce Christians committed to knowing, living, and sharing a compelling faith.

 FIRST LAND PURCHASE

 The first 80 acre parcel was purchased in October of 1945 for the price of $3,000.00.
 One of our members knew a Mr. Dungeon of Exeter, California, who owned this parcel.
 A committee was appointed to look at the property, and a decision was made that this would be an excellent site to start a camp.
 Shortly after that the 80 acres to the north was purchased for the price of $8,500.
 Articles of Incorporation were completed in August 1946.